rism-digital/musescore-mei/README.md

     $ poetry install

 This should install the dependencies.
-From there you can run a development version of the server with:
+From there you can run a development version of the server inside a virtual environment with:

+    $ poetry shell
     $ sanic export_server.server:app --port 8009 --fast --dev

+The export endpoint will then be `http://localhost:8009/mei`

 The server itself is very simple, so you can also use the code in the export server to write your own version using tools you know.

 To support the plugin's request format, your own server should use the `multipart/form-data` upload format in a `POST` request.
+If you don't want to use the Python server and have your own favourite language, please feel free to use the Python server as inspiration.